Food Coalition for Archuleta County Colorado

 Picture

-Healthy People 2030 describes the Social Determinants of Health (SDOH) "as those conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks." and organize them into 5 domains, one of which focuses on social and community context.
-The goal related to social and community context is "to increase social and community support" with the idea that "Interventions to help people get the social and community support they need are critical for improving health and well-being."
-Healthy Archuleta values the importance of building connection and relationships and works to bring affinity groups together using the models of Community Learning and Leadership (CLLC) and network-coalition building.
-To date, Healthy Archuleta has worked and supported four different CLLCs, which include, 1) Vista Lake Community Garden, Community Assessment Group, Spanish-Language Community Group, and Youth Group.
-Additionally, Healthy Archuleta continues to learn about network-coalition building in advancing community cohesion in service of nutrition security and health equity.
-Examples of this include the Food Pantry Network, Health Partner Network, and Volunteer Network.
-The CLLCs and the network-coalition building work aim to advance belonging and bridging among those involved and with others in the community.
+Community CohesionHealthy Archuleta values the importance of building connections and relationships.
+Social and community context is recognized by Healthy People 2030 as an important Social Determinant of Health (SDOH), defined as "those conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks."
+We work to bring affinity groups together using the Community Learning and Leadership Circle (CLLC) and network-coalition building models.
+To date, Healthy Archuleta has supported six CLLCs: Spanish-Language Community CLLC, Youth CLLC, Food Hub CLLC, Food Systems CLLC, Vista Lake Community Garden CLLC, and Community Assessment CLLC.
+Additionally, Healthy Archuleta continues to learn about network-coalition building to advance community cohesion in service of nutrition security and health equity.
+Examples of this work include the Food Pantry Network, Rural Health Network, and Volunteer Network.
+Our CLLCs and network-coalition building efforts aim to foster belonging and bridging among those involved and with others in the community.
 Click HERE to learn more about our work in advancing community cohesion.

 Acknowledgments